yuri-becker/relaxed-discord/README.md

 ### BetterDiscord

-Download <a href="https://yuri-becker.github.io/relaxed-discord/RelaxedDiscord.theme.css" download>the theme</a> (Right Click → Save Link as...) and put it in your Themes folder.
+1. Download <a href="https://yuri-becker.github.io/relaxed-discord/RelaxedDiscord.theme.css" download>the theme</a> (Right Click → Save Link as...).

-*More detailed instructions will follow.*
+2. Go to `Settings` → `BetterDiscord > Themes` and open your theme folder using the folder icon on the top left.
+3. Move `RelaxedDiscord.theme.css` to the theme folder.
+4. After Relaxed Discord pops up, enable it using the toggle switch on the right.

 ### Usage with other themes